zenstackhq/zenstack-docs/docs/the-complete-guide/part4/4-invalidation.md

 # Automatic Invalidation

-Data query libraries, like TanStack Query and SWR, are essentially cache managers.
-They cache the data fetched from the server, let you bind it to the UI, and allows you to invalidate the query cache when the data is updated.
+Data query libraries like TanStack Query and SWR are essentially cache managers.
+They cache the data fetched from the server, let you bind it to the UI, and allow you to invalidate the query cache when the data is updated.

-In application development, query invalidation is developers' job.
-After making a mutation, a developer should know what query are impacted, compute the keys of the queries, and trigger invalidation.
-For example, after creating a `Todo`, you'll need to remember to invalidate the queries directly or indirectly fetch a list of Todos.
+In application development, query invalidation is the developers' job.
+After making a mutation, a developer should know what queries are impacted, compute their keys, and trigger invalidation.
+For example, after creating a `Todo`, you'll need to remember to invalidate the queries that directly or indirectly fetch a list of Todos.
 This can be hard to manage when your app gets more complex.

-Fortunately, ZenStack can fully automate it for you, by exploiting an important fact:
+Fortunately, ZenStack can fully automate it for you by exploiting an important fact:

-> It knows what mutations impact what kind of queries for the hooks it generated.
+> It knows what mutations impact what kind of queries for the hooks it generates.

-For example, when you use `useCreateTodo()` to create a `Todo`, ZenStack can go through the query cache, and identify all queries that are potentially directly or indirectly impacted by the mutation, and invalidate them.
+For example, when you use `useCreateTodo()` to create a `Todo`, ZenStack can go through the query cache, identify all queries potentially impacted by the mutation, and invalidate them.
 For example, a query made with:

 ```ts
 useFindManyList({ include: { todos: true } });